 That’s where Megan’s classes come in.
 Children learn how to create characters, write dialogue and descriptive pieces, begin, end and plot a story.
 When she first began teaching creative writing, she never envisaged students returning term after term and year after year, but that’s what happened and the results have been extraordinary.
 In 2013 a student won the annual Listowel Writers’ Week Competition for young writers and after that a string of students won competitions in Ireland and the UK.

-Children begin attending my classes from about eight years old (seven year-olds are welcome if they can write at least one half page independently).
-I teach children mad about stories, gifted children, children with learning disabilities, such as dyslexia and dysgraphia, and every type of child in-between.
+Children begin attending these classes from about eight years old (seven year-olds are welcome if they can write at least one half page independently).
+Megan teaches children mad about stories, gifted children, children with learning disabilities, such as dyslexia and dysgraphia.
+All are welcome.

 Weekly classes take place in Skerries Mills, Loughshinny Community Centre, and St. Sylvester’s Parish Centre Malahide (next door to Dart station).

-My weekly classes book up quickly, but if you would like to be put on a waiting list for the following term, please let me know and I will contact you when I am accepting new bookings.
+Weekly classes book up quickly, but if you would like to be put on a waiting list for the following term, please let me know and we will contact you when we are accepting new bookings.

-My focus is on having fun, letting the creative side run free and teaching the many skills of writing fiction.
-I teach groups, one-to-one classes, and online courses.
+Our classes focus on having fun, letting the creative side run free and teaching the many skills of writing fiction.
+We teach groups, one-to-one classes, and online courses.

 If you are interested in week-long summer courses for teenagers or children, please go to the summer camps page.